Cycling Weekly: The modern magazine

 The magazine has hosted the work of what are believed to be two of the longest-serving contributors in publishing history.
 Frank Patterson was an illustrator whose impeccable drawings first appeared in a November issue in 1893.
 His last illustration appeared in 1952.
 Patterson was known for his meticulous treatment of the bicycle, especially the elusive ellipses, and his ability to capture different species of trees.
 It was said a Patterson Oak could never be mistaken for an Elm.
 His pen of choice was a Gillott 303.
 Patterson's length of service was eventually beaten by cartoonist Johnny Helms who had a simple, but unmistakable style.
 His cartoons were a regular fixture of the magazine from 6 February 1946 until his death in November 2009 and perfectly captured the idiosyncrasies of British club life, especially time trialling, a cyclists domestic life and his infamous cyclist-hating dog.

 In 2020, Cycling Weekly owner TI Media was acquired by Future plc, adding a title to Future's cycling division together with CyclingNews.com and former rival Procycling (which Future had reacquired from Immediate Media a year earlier after selling them in 2014).

-Controversy

-In September 2017, Cycling Weekly were forced to apologize for a caption on an image in an edition of the magazine that read "token attractive woman" above an image of Hannah Noel, who is a female member of the Hinckley Cycling Race Club which is located in Leicester, England.
-The caption was noticed by fellow Hinckley Cycling member Carlos Fandango who tweeted it in a photo along with a request for an apology.

-"So my cycling club made it into @cyclingweekly and this happened.
-I hope @cyclingweekly apologise.
-Still a lot of equality work to do it."

-Hannah took to Facebook and posted;

-"I made it into Cycling Weekly, it seems not for my ability as a female cyclist but as a 'token attractive woman' – I'm absolutely gutted and disappointed in the magazine," Noel wrote on Facebook (via the Telegraph)."It's not really the reason I'd want to be in a magazine, it's sexist and derogatory to female cyclists."

-Cycling Weekly editor Simon Richardson stated that the caption was an error and blamed a sub-editor for its inclusion.
-The apology read:

-"Unfortunately during the magazine's production process a member of the sub-editing team decided to write an idiotic caption on a photo of one of the female members of the club".

-"The caption is neither funny nor representative of the way we feel or approach our work".

-"We would like to apologies unreservedly to the rider in the photograph.
-This appalling lack of judgement by an individual is just that, and not a reflection of the culture in the CW office."

-Fandango's tweet and Cycling Weekly's apology prompted hundreds of angry responses, many that blamed a culture of sexism within the sport.
+Procycling ceased publication in January 2022.